imagej/imagej.github.io/_pages/Project_ideas.md

 Some menu items are actually provided by the core of ImageJ, and it may be the best to open the appropriate place on the ImageJ website instead of the Fiji Wiki.
 In the alternative, the ImageJ documentation should be replicated on the Fiji Wiki under the appropriate page titles.

-The user should also be informed that hitting the {% include key content='Esc' %} key gets her out of this mode.
+The user should also be informed that pressing the {% include key key='Esc' %} key gets her out of this mode.

 And finally, the Fiji Wiki needs some love to reflect the exact titles of the menu items, most probably by adding appropriate redirects.